The improvement of understanding is for two ends:

 ~ Robby Henes, a daughter and a caregiver, Back cover comment.

 “...She puts her heart and soul on every page.”

 ~ K. Long, caregiver, Alberta

 “An insightful look at how caregiving impacts the emotional and physical health of the caregiver.
-This offers a glimpse into the real life struggles of Alzheimer’s patients and their loved ones.” ~S. Cohen, Amazon customer
+This offers a glimpse into the real life struggles of Alzheimer’s patients and their loved ones.” ~Suzy.
+Cohen, Amazon review